Adversarial Preliminary Hearing – Forfeiture

 Read more about vehicle and property seizures for forfeiture by FHP’s Criminal Contraband Interdiction Unit.

-From the time the agency receives the demand for the adversarial preliminary hearing, it must schedule the hearing within ten (10) days.
+When the agency receives the demand for the adversarial preliminary hearing, it must schedule the hearing within ten business (10) days or as soon as practicable thereafter.
+That ten (10) day rule is found in Section 932.703(3)(a), Florida Statutes.

 Fourth Amendment Issues Apply to Forfeiture Proceedings

-One way to win the adversarial preliminary hearing (APH) is to show that the property was seized in violation of the Fourth Amendment.
+One way to win the adversarial preliminary hearing (APH) is to show that the property was seized in violation of the Fourth Amendment and should be excluded.

 If the seizing agency argues that “probable cause” supported the seizure, the claimant might argue that the officer illegally gathered the information used to develop the probable cause.
 Such evidence must be suppressed as the “fruit of the poisonous tree.”